ashtonw7/writing-with-no-purpose/posts/godfathers.md

 ---
-title: "Why Your Kid May Need Greek Godsfathers"
+title: "Why Your Kid May Need Greek Godfathers"
 slug: 'godfathers'
 author: 'Ashton Winters'
 quote: 'But the thing is, there are a lot of things a godfather won’t do.
 At the end of the day, it’s mostly on you to raise the kid.
 So I think it’s a good idea to give your kids lots of godfathers.
 If you play your cards right, you’ll barely have to do anything.'